HPCE/hpce-2016-cw6/readme.md

 over 17000 hardware steps to achieve it, due to network delays on some edges.

-If you want to look at the output, then tools that can I believe can play mjpeg are:
+If you want to look at the output, then tools that I believe can play mjpeg are:

 - ffplay or avplay from ffmpeg/avlib.
 Cross-platform.